-I earn commissions from purchases made through the following Amazon links to AeroGarden models.
-This is at no extra cost to you and helps support this site and my YouTube channel.
+As an Amazon Associate, I earn commissions from qualifying purchases made through links in this post.
+This is at no extra cost to you and helps support my efforts to provide content.